facebook/react-native-website/docs/integration-with-android-fragment.md

 ### Step 6.
 Additional setup - Native modules

-We may need to call out to existing Java code from our react component being used in the Fragment.
-Native modules will allow you to call to native code, allowing you to run methods in your native app.
+You may need to call out to existing Java code from your react component.
+Native modules allow you to call out to native code and run methods in your native app.
 Follow the setup here [native-modules-android](https://reactnative.dev/docs/native-modules-android.html#content)